Who We Are

 Co-founder

-Ashley Peterson, a dedicated co-founder and program director of Warrior Spirit, is a compassionate advocate committed to enriching the lives of men, women and youth in her community.
+Ashley Onofre, a dedicated co-founder and program director of Warrior Spirit, is a compassionate advocate committed to enriching the lives of men, women and youth in her community.
 Holding a Bachelor of Arts in Journalism and certification as a K-12 educator, Ashley brings a multifaceted skill set and a wealth of experience to her role.
 As the mother of a US Navy sailor, Ashley has a profound personal connection to the military community, which fuels her deep-seated dedication to supporting those who have selflessly served their country.
 Ashley’s decade of experience as a teacher and athletic coach has equipped her with the tools to develop innovative and impactful educational and health programs tailored to the unique needs of diverse audiences, particularly those within the educator and youth communities.
 Her background as a crime journalist has provided valuable insight into the challenges faced by first responders as well as their mental wellness needs.
 Drawing on her extensive experience in nonprofit communications and fundraising, Ashley possesses a remarkable talent for storytelling and engaging with supporters to advance the mission of Warrior Spirit.
 Her exceptional writing skills enable her to effectively convey the organization's vision, impact, and the stories of those whose lives have been positively transformed through its programs.
 Texas Education Certifications & Experience: Elementary & Middle School English Language Arts, Music, Art and Gifted/Talented.
 K-12 Physical Education.
 K-12 English as a Second Language.
-Transformational Academy: Life Coach.
-Health and Nutrition Coach.
-Goal Success Coach.
+Texas State Certifications: Mental Health Peer Support Specialist, Mental Health First Aid Trauma Informed Care National Certifications: Breathwork Instructor, Art Therapy for Children/Youth, Transformational Academy Wellness Coach, Transformational Academy Health and Nutrition Coach

 • Bio Picture